Affordable Health Insurance of Individuals, the Self Employed, Insurance Broker, Boulder, Colorado

 Answer:

-It depends on which type of policy.
-Most standard individual health insurance policies will apply the deductible to each family member with a “stop loss” maximum two or three in any given year.
-HSA deductibles are usually cumulative, in that all family members’ expenses count towards the deductible total.
+It depends on the type of policy.
+Most standard individual health insurance policies will apply the deductible to each family member with a “stop loss” maximum of two or three per year.
+HSA deductibles are usually cumulative, in that all family members’ expenses count toward the deductible total.

 Question: What is co-insurance?